 Are you having a tough time gathering more customers into your business?
 It’s true that you are a very hard working and passionate retail marketer.
 Yet, there is a problem somewhere that seems like a difficult task to figure out.
 Let’s think about every little detail now.
 Hey, have you checked the correctness of your invoice?

-Many a times, due to lack of proper attention given to the accuracy of your invoice, the customer tends to pay late or even return it.
+Many times, due to lack of proper attention given to the accuracy of your invoice, the customer tends to pay late or even return it.
 So, why disappoint your customer with something so easy to design perfectly, as an invoice?

 What is an invoice?

 An invoice is a document that a seller sends to a buyer specifying the quantity and cost of products or services delivered.
-Most companies give the customer a hard copy as invoice.
+Most companies give the customer a hard copy of the invoice.
 But, some like Flipkart, as part of their Go-Green initiative, will send only the soft copy of the invoice within 24 hours of delivery completion.

 Why Should I Use An Invoice?